Xoneris/portfolio-astro/src/content/projects/50-helldivers-randomizer.md

 title: Helldivers 2 Randomizer
 image: helldivers2-randomizer.png
-description: A app that will give you a random loadout for the videogame Helldivers 2!
+description: A app that I made for my friends and me.
+It will give you a random loadout for the videogame Helldivers 2!
 stack: [React]
 github: https://github.com/Xoneris/Helldivers2-randomizer
 demo: https://xoneris.github.io/Helldivers2-randomizer/